blacknon/lssh/README.md

     lssh

-### Use springboard server
+### Use list select type ssh gateway server

-To use as a steppingstone server, specify it as an execution command with "/etc/passwd" or "authorized_keys"
+To use as a ssh gateway server as list select type, specify it as an execution command with "/etc/passwd" or "authorized_keys"

 /etc/passwd ex)